Central Park Mall in fall in NYC.

 Alice Austen House in Staten Island has participated in Open House New York.
 Photo by Floto and Warner via Open House New York.

-13. Cheer on runners in the TCS New York City Marathon
+14. Cheer on runners in the TCS New York City Marathon

-Watch as participants embark on a 26.2-mile course across the five boroughs on the first Sunday in November.
+If you’re visiting New York in November, you can watch the New York City Marathon as participants embark on a 26.2-mile course across the five boroughs on the first Sunday in November.

 The best observation areas extend to Fourth Avenue in Park Slope, Brooklyn; the Long Island City, Queens side of Pulaski Bridge; or Fifth Avenue from East 90th to 105th streets, before the runners enter Central Park.